jinwchoi/awesome-action-recognition/README.md

-# Computer Vision and Machine Learing papers and codes
+# Jinwoo's list of Computer Vision and Machine Learing papers, codes, and project webpages.

 Jinwoo's list of Computer Vision and Machine Learning papers, codes, project webs and others.